Surviving a stroke is just the beginning for a young actress who seemingly had it all.

 Producer (and subject): Maggie Whittum

-Maggie Whittum is re-emerging into life as an artist, after having suffered a massive stroke in December 2014.
-She recently performed the role of Puck in A Midsummer Night's Dream with Phamaly Theatre.
+Maggie Whittum is re-emerging into life as an artist, after having suffered a massive stroke in December 2014 at age 33.
+She performs with Phamaly Theatre Company in Denver, which exclusively casts actors with disabilities.
 Previous theatre directing and producing credits include All in the Timing, The Zoo Story, Into the Woods and The 25th Annual Putnam County Spelling Bee.
 She has directed and performed in Scotland, Colorado, South Korea, Taiwan, Hong Kong, Beijing and throughout Canada.
 She also assistant directed under Tony award-winner Rebecca Taichman at McCarter Theatre in Princeton, NJ, where she was named the Charles Evans Fellow (2012).
 Commercial acting credits include MapQuest, Samsung and Starz/Encore.
 Maggie is a graduate of Colorado College.

 Cinematographer: RoberT Muratore